mit212/lab9_2025/README.md

 ## 2 Support Vector Machine (SVM)

-As you may recall from lecture, SVMs is a suprevised learning method that can be used to separate data based on features.
-A support vector is a vector that essentially draws the boundaries between these classes-based training using known, labeled data points.
+As you may recall from lecture, SVM is a suprevised learning method that can be used to separate data based on features.
+A support vector is a vector that essentially draws the boundaries between classes based on known, labeled data points.

 ### 2.1 Linearly Separable Case